zopefoundation/z3c.batching/src/z3c/batching/README.txt

   []

-If you ask for inex that is out of range, an index error is raised:
+If you ask for index that is out of range, an index error is raised:

   >>> batch[3]
   Traceback (most recent call last):